Home » Videos » Types of Pain Caused by Endometriosis

 Pelvic pain

 Endometriosis causes the endometrium (uterine lining cells) to develop outside the uterus.
-As a result, the tissues closest to your uterus, such as your pelvis, abdomen, and reproductive organs, are the most vulnerable to malignant tumours.
+As a result, the tissues closest to your uterus, such as your pelvis, abdomen, and reproductive organs, are the most vulnerable to malignant tumors.

 Endometriosis is a painful condition that involves more than simply terrible cramping.